manassaloi/manassaloi.github.io/_posts/2021-09-14-twitter-games.markdown

 - Care less about follower than posting what I am actually thinking about.
 - Deleted 'follow me on twitter' footer from all my blogposts a few months back.
 I even removed the link to my Twitter account from my homepage.
 I actually did control F on Atom to make sure there is no single link to my Twitter account.

+All of these are silly little games I have played to get rid of Twitter.
+I wish I could just delete my fucking account and move on with my life.
+I even tried doing that.
+It takes 30 days to delete permanently.
+20 days into the deactivation process, a friend made some solid arguments on why having a Twitter account still has upside.
+Maybe deep down I wanted to remain.
+So I reactivated.
+6 months later, I am still arguing with people there.

 Why I still use twitter
 - Ego.
 I somehow keep thinking that a single thread I write might help someone take a big life or career decision.
 Yes, I am that vain.